alxers/book_of_proof/3_chapter.md

 determine how many 0 ’s are at the end of the number 100! .

 7. Compute how many 9-digit numbers can be made from the digits 1, 2, 3, 4, 5, 6, 7, 8, 9
-if repetition is not allowed and all the odd digits occur first (on the
+if repetition is not allowed and all the odd digits occur first (on the left) followed by all the even digits (i.e. as in 137598264 , but not 123456789 ).

+Exercises for Section 3.3
+1. Suppose a set A has 37 elements.
+How many subsets of A have 10 elements?
+How many subsets have 30 elements?
+How many have 0 elements?